talon55/zshhome/README.md

-Automagic Revinate Zsh Setup
+Automagic Zsh Setup
 ============================

-A prebuilt ZSH environment using sane defaults and some extra aliases to make the working in Revinate's environment easier.
+A prebuilt ZSH environment using sane defaults and some extra aliases to make the working easier.
 Note that my idea of "sane" may be different from yours.

 Installation
 ------------